michael/documents-legacy/substance-0-5-0.md

 # Roadmap

-Substance 0.5.0 is a full rewrite of Substance, using a completely new distributed architecture.
+Substance 0.5.0 will be a full rewrite, using a completely new **distributed** architecture, but with reusing a lot of code that's already there.
+This release should solve all the issues we identified while building our current Prototpye 0.4.0.
+We'll rewrite the editing component so we don't have to use `contenteditable` anymoer.
+Documents will be manipulated by operations, so we can reconstruct every revision at any time.

 We've got a tough roadmap to get a first working prototype out, with basic functionality.

-## Stage 1
+## Stage 1 - Moving pieces

 Get individual components ready.

 ### Substance Composer (Michael)

 Implement basic document editor, supporting Section and Text nodes.
 Basic support and UI for user defined annotations / comments / patches.
-The Composer should be kept generic
+The Composer will be kept generic, so it can be integrated with different environments.

 ### Substance Surface (Victor)